I would like to start this review with a letter I wrote to Team17 some years ago (not really, but let’s imagine I did):

 But it’s the control scheme that sets this game apart from the rest, meaning it’s crap!
 Like other fighting games, you have your 8 directional arrows (in both the keyboard and the joystick) but just 1 button to attack.
 That’s right, just 1 button to both punch and kick the opponent.
 How do you use different attacks then?
-By combining your attack button with any of the directions, for example to block, you press the attack button and back (either left or right), instead of just pressing back like in other fighting games.
+By combining your attack button with any of the directions, for example to block, you press the attack button and back (either left or right), instead of just pressing back like in other fighting game.
 But it makes it a lot easier to pull off some of the special moves (any diagonal + attack), even with the stiff controls on the keyboard (I couldn’t configure my gamepad).

 This game is incredibly unbalanced.
 1st, the AI is very unfair, even with the arcade skill off (easy mode), with the AI filling the charge meter a lot faster than we can.
 And 2nd, the bigger characters like Dug, Kossak and the bosses can’t be knocked back by the special attacks, which makes Dug automatically the strongest character because of this along with the fact that his charge attack has a wide range (as long the opponent isn’t airborne).